difaeai/DifaeAi/replit.md

 - About page CTAs: "Discover DIFAE AI" and "Talk to our team"
 - Agent page positioning: Emphasizes threat prediction, 24/7 monitoring, and AI-powered intelligence
 - Consistent BERRETO = company, DIFAE AI = product messaging across all pages
+- Removed hardcoded pricing from homepage - pricing only available on Products page (fetched from Firestore)

 **Landing Page Design Elements:**
 - Modern card-based layouts with rounded corners and shadows